|Member Resources||Public Documents||Background|

 - It’s a standardized way to package and exchange digital learning materials and assessments.

-- It’s a standardized way to import and export course materials to and from your IMS Conformance Certified Learning Management System, Portal, Learning Object Repository or other Learning Platform.
+- It’s a standardized way to import and export course materials to and from your 1EdTech Conformance Certified Learning Management System, Portal, Learning Object Repository or other Learning Platform.

 - It’s a standardized way to exchange links and provide authorization to third party web-based learning tools via Learning Tools Interoperability.